dexity/techcrunch-reader/README.md

 # TechCrunch Reader

-This is a simple Alexa application for reading TechCrunch online news using Echo.
+aka Tik Crunch, is a simple Alexa application for reading TechCrunch online news using Echo.
 The application is submitted for The Amazon Alexa API Mashup Contest.

+## Alexa Skill

+The application is published in Alexa Skills: https://www.amazon.com/dp/B01NAKQZS7/

+Invocation name: `tik crunch`

 ## Story

 Listening online news when driving makes journey more pleasant.
 TechCrunch Reader helps you to get your daily briefings on the go controlled by your voice.
 TechCrunch website has well structured markup that can be used as an open webservice API with no key required :).

 ## Stack